The pop server is running on doppler.eecs.berkeley.edu.

 to the passwd.

-choice from
+Options choice from

-menu.
-Find the Incoming Mail
+under the Tools menu.
+Find the Incoming Mail icon

-and select APOP
+and select APOP.

 New users can be added by root or the 'pop' user with the following command: popauth -userOr removed with the following command: popauth -delete Anyone can add themselves or change their password with the following command: popauth